In this post, you can find all GED® prep classes and testing sites in the Fremont area.

 Adjusted GED scoring

-The required minimum score per GED test was in early 2016 adjusted to 145 (down from 150 on a 100-200 scale).
+The required minimum score per GED test was adjusted to 145 (down from 150 on a 100-200 scale).
 HiSET and TASC have different scoring systems.
 Please note that online testing is NOT possible.
 You must come to a state-designated testing site.

 Online GED testing?

 Although the totally revised GED program is now digital, there is NO internet option to sit for the four tests.
 You are, just like before, required to make your appearance at one of California’s many GED testing sites.

 This also applies to the two alternative assessments (HiSET and TASC).
 You can find plenty of good online GED prep programs, and in some cases, online learning is a blessing (for those in rural or remote regions, or very busy individuals).
 Check out these GED video lessons and practice tests, a great help to get all set for the real thing.

 *) Vision Literacy